srummanf/Data-Structures-And-Algorithms_Practice/Interview Questions.md

 #### 4. **What role does the Logistic Map play in your encryption process?**

    **Answer:**
-   The Logistic Map generat step ensures that even if the image is partially decrypted, the content remains obscured.
+   The Logistic Map generate step ensures that even if the image is partially decrypted, the content remains obscured.

 #### 5. **How do you determine the number of iterations for the Arnold Map?**